The majority of people devote a huge amount of their work time to an office.

-But in case of cellular office layouts, since they are all separated by the cubicles, it is not appropriate for effective communication amongst the staffs.
+But in the case of cellular office layouts, since they are all separated by the cubicles, it is not appropriate for effective communication amongst the staff.

 In the cellular layout, the main mode of communication among the employees are e-mails and memos, which is definitely ideal for record-keeping, but are not as powerful as verbal communication.

 Constructing and running a cellular office can be quite costly in comparison to building and managing an open office layout.

 Since, in the cellular pattern, all employees have to give separate cubicles, thus it requires more space which can be really expensive.

 Moreover, the fitting of individual workspaces and construction of panels or walls that isolate the cubicles is also very expensive.

 Besides, furnishing them, providing heating, air conditioning, and lighting the cubicles also require a lot of money.

 Even after construction, running a cellular layout office is also very expensive.
 Separate doors and windows consume a lot of space which can be even more costly.

 6. Equipment cannot be shared:

 Since all cubicles partitioned, each of them will require separate resources like telephones, fax, printers, and photocopiers.